jarif87/jarif87/README.md

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sadik-aljarif-3033351a6/)

-⚡ Fun fact: **I spend more time debugging code than I do sleeping, so I guess you could say my code is in a committed relationship with bugs**
+⚡ Fun fact: **I spend more time debugging code than I do sleeping so I guess you could say my code is in a committed relationship with bugs**

 <h3 align="left">Connect with me:</h3>
 <p align="left">